Glossier's First Gel Moisturizer Is Here — & We Tried It First

 Looking back on the early years of now-beauty behemoth Glossier, it's hard to believe that it all started out with a humble starting lineup of rosewater mist, multi-use balm, skin tint, and a two-in-one primer/moisturizer hybrid.
 The rest is pale-pink history, but I'll admit: Neither the cult-favorite Priming Moisturizer (nor its even more decadent sister, the Priming Moisturizer Rich) did it for me and my oily, acne-prone skin.

-So you can only imagine my delight when the brand announced its newest skin-care drop, Priming Moisturizer Balance, available starting today.
+So you can only imagine my delight when the brand announced its newest skin-care drop, Priming Moisturizer Balance.
 Infused with bamboo extract to address texture, niacinamide to reduce the appearance of pores, and willow bark extract to clarify and brighten, the ingredients list reads as a grease-prone person's dream.

 Advertisement